xCaptainFortune/NO-BULLSHIT-GUIDE-TO-MEV-By-CaptainFortune/README.md

 # NO BULLSHIT: GUIDE TO MEV

 This guide was authored by Captain Fortune and subsequently reviewed and contributed to by fellow crew members as co-authors.
-(To learn more about the Crew, please refer to the end of this guide)
+(To learn more about the Crew, please refer to [link](https://medium.com/@twistedfortune/set-sail-on-the-crypto-seas-with-twisted-fortunes-crew-the-journey-begins-1c738dc9abe4))

 My MEV journey started with Solidity.
 A must learn if you're going to do MEV and it will be a prerequisite for learning assembly and understanding a lot of alpha that will be presented here during our adventure.